-In the BME context, we still need a level of supervision, to control the quality and to guarantee the respect of safety standards.
-By virtue of their access to the brains of the future, universities are the right (and perhaps the only) institutions to properly teach instruments for crowd-"doing", while giving due importance to concepts, such as ethics, standards and regulations.
-However, although the latter is at least briefly outlined in university courses, the former sometimes is unknown even to the most brilliant professors.
+In the context of BME, we still need a high level of supervision, to control the quality and to guarantee the respect of safety standards.
+By virtue of their access to the brains of the future, universities are the right (and perhaps the only) institutions to properly teach instruments for exploiting cloud and crowd based technology and "doing", while giving due importance to concepts, such as ethics, standards and regulations.
+However, the former is often unknown to even the most brilliant professors.
+More worrying is that fact that in very few universities do BME core competencies include knowledge on regulatory pathway development for medical devices.
+In addition, there are very few e-learning courses in BME and few universities make use of the newer technology platforms for teaching this discipline.

 We define the Crowd, with a capital "C", as groups of individuals trained and assisted by institutions of technical and higher education, to design, innovate and build together through sharing.
 As such, the Crowd can and should consist of healthcare providers as well as engineers and technicians.
 If properly guided by standards and regulations, guaranteed by universities as the organ for control, certification, knowledge and learning, the Crowd is an enabling system for the design and development of medical devices.
 In addition, the Crowd philosophy can be extended to production processes so fostering local economic growth.
-In fact, the new methods of production now accessible to all do not require the delocalization of manufacture somewhere else.
+In fact, the new methods of production now accessible to all do not require the delocalization of manufacture.